The World Trade Organisation The World Trade Organisation

 Introduction

-When you think of the world government, you probably think of the toothless United Nations, but the real power is in the WTO, the World Trade Organisation.
-It was born as GATT (General Agreement or Tariffs and Trade) in Bretton Woods in New Hampshire when world leaders met in 1944 to plan a course of action to deal with the world’s economic problems.
+When you think of the world government, you probably think of the toothless United Nations, but the real power is in the WTO (World Trade Organisation), the WTO.
+It was born as GATT (General Agreement on Tariffs and Trade) in Bretton Woods in New Hampshire when world leaders met in 1944 to plan a course of action to deal with the world’s economic problems.
 The USA did not get around to formally agreeing to the Bretton woods treaty until 1994.
 Then GATT renamed itself the WTO.

 You elect no representative to the WTO.
 It is run mainly by international corporations for the benefit of international corporations.
-Unlike the UN, it has no mandate for world peace, only maximal profit for the international corporations.
+Unlike the UN (United Nations), it has no mandate for world peace, only maximal profit for the international corporations.

 Actions